ot4i/iib-stats-writer-statsd/README-AIX.md

    Choose the correct RPM for your AIX version, and install the compiler plus any prerequisite RPMs.
 Ensure that /opt/freeware/bin in included in the PATH environment variable.

+5. GoogleTest (for unit testing)

+   Downloadable from various sources including https://github.com/google/googletest/releases but not supported official by IBM.
+   The code has most recently been tested with release 1.8.0 but should work with any recent level; set GTEST_SOURCE_LOCATION to point to the root of the unzipped download, as no building is needed.

 The key operational difference between the two LILs is that the GCC-built LIL requires extra libraries to be installed for GCC support; libstdc++-6.3.0 and libgcc-6.3.0 must be installed from RPMs on any system on which the LIL is to be used.
 The xlC-built
 LIL needs no extra libraries.
 See README.md in prebuilt/aix-7.1 for more details.

+Once Makefile.aix has been customised (along with test/Makefile.aix), then running the appropriate target using ```make -f Makefile.aix test-all``` (if both compilers are available), or one of ```make -f Makefile.aix test-gcc``` (for GCC only) and ```make -f Makefile.aix test-xlC``` (for xlC only) if only one compiler is available.